dmccreary/graph-algorithms/docs/glossary.md

 #### Edge

 A connection between two vertices in a graph, which can be directed (indicating a one-way relationship) or undirected (indicating a two-way relationship).

 For example, in a road network graph, an edge could represent a road connecting two intersections.
+A one-way street could be represented as a directed edge.

+In the [LPG](#labeled-property-graph) graphs that we study in this book, all our edges connect two vertices and are called binary edges.
+Edges are also typed so that they connect specific types of nodes.

+* Also known as: link, arc, relationship

 #### Edge Partitioning